Djokovic behaves better in 1st match since US Open default - WHIZ News

 When Caruso impressed him — the Italian hit 13 winners to Djokovic’s 12 — Djokovic said, “Bravo.”

+“It was a hot day against Caruso who already played three matches here, a clay court specialist.
+It was a very good test for me,” Djokovic said.
+“I’m very pleased with the way I handled myself in important moments.”

 Djokovic’s only testy moment came during the third game of the second set, which went to deuce seven times before Djokovic finally broke Caruso’s serve.
-As the game wore on, Djokovic appeared bothered by crowd noise, even though the Campo Centrale is empty of fans this year because of the coronavirus pandemic.
+As the game wore on, Djokovic appeared bothered by crowd noise, even though the Foro Italico is empty of fans this year because of the coronavirus pandemic.

 The only people inside the stadium were coaches and others working at the tournament.